 I have an affinity when I see two people together on one bike.
 Even though I was mildly perplexed at first why someone wouldn’t want to ride their own bike.
 But after double riding for the first time, I was hooked.
 My only stipulation is that I get to pedal.
 Either way, it’s just a fun and sociable way for two people to visit a park, go to movies or head over to a bar.

-In my wonder, I conducted a survey and created the infographic below.
-My observations found that there are four main ways of double riding.
+Curious, I conducted a survey and created some infographics.
+I found there are four main ways of double riding.
 I was also interested in the relationship between men and women and included them in my findings.
 This is my tribute to this iconic biking practice.

-Arguably the most comfortable ride can also be the most difficult in certain instances.
+Arguably the most comfortable ride, but at just 3.5% is the bull frog style of riding.
+It certain instances in can also be the most difficult.
 Steering can mimic that of a loaded wheelbarrow if the front-rack isn’t attached to the down tube.
-There is variance with this style of riding, but it can be the most sociable way to travel when the passenger faces the driver.
+There is variance with this riding style, but it can be the most sociable way to travel when the passenger faces the driver.

 I refer to this style of riding as the ‘Bullfrog.’
 The dangling legs of the passenger often resemble those of a frog when viewed from behind.
 With the pelvis right behind the driver’s rear end, it’s the least feminine way to travel.
-Not surprisingly, it’s the most common style for Dutch men to double ride together.
+It’s the most common style for Dutch men to ride together.